cogsea/cogsea.github.io/_posts/2023-12-28-knowledge-intensive-economy.md

   - short
 tags:
   - economy
+description: A knowledge-intensive economy relies on the effective management and application of knowledge to drive economic growth, generate wealth, and enhance overall societal well-being.
 ---
 A knowledge-intensive economy refers to an economic system that largely relies on the [production, dissemination, and utilization of knowledge](/knowledge-management/) and information as the main driver of growth and development.
 In this type of economy, the use of advanced technology, innovation, and intellectual capital becomes crucial for economic progress.